ravendb/bootcamp/src/Unit-3/lesson4/README.md

 Yeap!
 RavenDB is reactive!

 ### Step 2: Initialize the `DocumentStore`

 As you already know, we will manage the `DocumentStore` using our great friend `DocumentStoreHolder` pattern.
-You can use here the same code from the previous exercise.
+You can use the code from previous exercise here.

 ### Step 3: Creating the persistence model